brunopjacob/interview_problems_julia/README.md

 * 03: Palindrome number: determine whether an integer is a palindrome.

 * 04: Roman to integer: given a roman numeral, convert it to an integer.

+* 05: Longest common prefix: given an array of strings, returns the longest common prefix string.